 Today, the long-term effects certain medications have on your baby when breastfeeding remain unknown.
 For this reason, try to take medications only when completely necessary.
 In addition, limit yourself to the lowest recommended dose for the shortest amount of time.
 This can help lower the risk of severe side effects on both you and your baby.

-Use short-acting vs long-acting medications
+Use short-acting vs. long-acting medications

 Monitor your baby for reactions

-Consider expressing and storing breast milk
+Consider expressed storing breast milk

 Talk to your doctor before starting birth control

 Certain types of birth control pills with high doses of estrogen can decrease your milk supply.
 This interferes with breastfeeding.
 Consult your doctor before starting birth control to confirm the medication you take will not affect breastfeeding in any way.
 Alternatively, consider using condoms, a diaphragm, or another birth control method that won’t interfere with your milk supply.

 Want to learn more about breastfeeding and its health benefits for you and baby?
 The board-certified physicians at Women’s Care Florida offer comprehensive obstetrical services and are dedicated to providing the gold-star standard in women’s healthcare.
 Contact WCF to schedule an appointment and to learn more about how we can help you and your baby.